AlexanderGTumanov/stock-analyzer/README.md

 # Stock Analyzer

-This project is designed as a small portfolio piece to demonstrate Python skills in time-series modeling using ARCH models and neural networks.
-The notebook file `stock_analyzer.ipynb` contains case study of three different stocks in the aftermath of high-volatility events:
+This project is a compact portfolio piece showcasing time‑series modeling with ARCH-family models and PyTorch neural networks.
+The notebook `stock_analyzer.ipynb` presents three case studies of stocks in the aftermath of high‑volatility events:

 - **Boeing (BA) 2020**